sysdiglabs/terraform-provider-sysdig/website/docs/index.html.markdown

 The following keys can be used to configure the provider.

+* `sysdig_monitor_api_token` - (Required) The Sysdig Secure API token, it must be present, but you can get it from the `SYSDIG_MONITOR_API_TOKEN` environment variable.

 * `sysdig_secure_api_token` - (Required) The Sysdig Secure API token, it must be present, but you can get it from the `SYSDIG_SECURE_API_TOKEN` environment variable.

+* `sysdig_monitor_url` - (Optional) This is the target Sysdig Secure base API endpoint.
+It's intended to be used with OnPrem installations.
+By defaults it points to `https://app.sysdigcloud.com`, and notice that should not be ended with an slash.
+It can also be sourced from the `SYSDIG_MONITOR_URL` environment variable.

 * `sysdig_secure_url` - (Optional) This is the target Sysdig Secure base API endpoint.
 It's intended to be used with OnPrem installations.
 By defaults it points to `https://secure.sysdig.com`, and notice that should not be ended